christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 5.2.3.
 Amyntas Nikator aka Amyntas, King of Galatia\
 5.2.4.
 Izates II, King of Adiabene\
 5.2.5.
 Tiberius Julius Sauromates II\
-5.3\.
-Numismatic Proof\
-Part 4: From Imperial Cult to Christianity\
+Part 5: From Imperial Cult to Christianity\
 6\.
 Flavian Dynasty\
-Part 5: Rewriting History\
+Part 6: Rewriting History\
 7\.
 Who Forged History?\
-Part 6.
+Part 7.
 Sects of the Imperial Cult\
 8\.
 Sects of the Imperial Cult\
 8.1.
 The Cult of Antinous\
 8.2.
 Subversion of the Imperial Cult by Rabbi Akiva and His Students\